timdp/burrata/README.md

 Burrata has two modes:

-1. **Master-slave mode** assumes that you've got one _master_ document containing one or more _slave_ iframes that connect to it.
-This mode also makes it easy to _broadcast_ a message to all slaves.
+1. **Client-server mode** assumes that you've got one _server_ document containing one or more _client_ iframes that connect to it.
+This mode also makes it easy to _broadcast_ a message to all clients.

 2. **Peer-to-peer mode** sets up communication between exactly two iframes.

 In both modes, bidirectional communication is fully supported.
-Masters, slaves, and peers can all define and invoke commands.
+Servers, clients, and peers can all define and invoke commands.
 The distinction between both modes exists purely to accommodate common use cases.